falconry/falcon/docs/user/recipes/multipart-mixed.rst

     Here we create a new parser (with default options) for nested parts, effectively disallowing further recursion.

-    If traversing into even deeper multipart form hierarchy was desired, we could just reuse the same parser.
+    If traversing into even deeper multipart form hierarchy is desired, we can just reuse the same parser.

-Let us now use the nested form enabled parser in an app:
+Let us now use the nesting-aware parser in an app:

 .. code:: python